Trahiega/the-dukes-game1/docs/Session Notes/Session-4.md

 		- A shield with an angry face, shouting but silent.
 		- A closk with scales of melting ice.
 		- A white banner edged in black, stained with blood.
-- Shed went to visit the the Tymple of TYmora to ask about the things in Oz's Dream
+- Shed went to visit the the Temple of Tymora to ask about the things in Oz's Dream
-	- Somethign shady going on, people moving boxes into a back room at the temple, claimed they were priests but clearly arent
+	- Something shady going on, people moving boxes into a back room at the temple, claimed they were priests but clearly arent
 		- Gave the name Fred - 1 of 3 men there
 	- the priest Havarra is covering for them
 		- What is going on here?